 When assessing her patients, Hart says that a bloody show, however faint, makes her sit up and take notice when a patient says she's having contractions.
 It's a tell-tale sign that there's action in the cervix.
 "I’m paying more attention to bloody show, even light pink, because you're having that blood because your cervix is thinning or dilating," she says.

 In the early stage of labor, which can last from eight to 12 hours, the most important thing laboring women can do is relax and pay attention.
 There's no need to grab your partner for a hell ride to the hospital at this point.
 Instead, the article noted, enjoy this stage in the comfort of your home while you can, and go about your familiar routine.
 Be sure to drink water, eat regularly, and conserve your energy for delivery.

 Once your contractions reach 45 to 60 seconds in length and are about five minutes apart, you should calmly make your way to the hospital.
-This phase, known as active labor, lasts about from three to five hours and The American Pregnancy Association suggested that it's a good time to pull out your relaxation exercises once you are comfortably situated in your birthing location.
+This phase is known as active labor.
 Hopefully you have been able to figure out that you are in real labor before this point and haven't stubbornly stationed yourself at a break room table a la Pam from The Office.
 Using these tips, you can safely avoid giving birth in the back of a police car.
 Happy laboring!